ChestMimic/blender-automatic-turntable/README.md

 --------
-Addon is accessible through Render>Automatic Turntable Automatic turntable will not manage render settings automaticaly User should confirm camera parameters (e.g. clipping, FOV)
+Addon is accessible through Render>Automatic Turntable Automatic turntable will not manage render settings automaticaly User should confirm camera parameters (e.g. clipping, FOV) befre execution

 User will be presented with a dialog box and the following parameters:
 - Iterations: The total amount of renders to be made